 - Luxury Hotel: Four Seasons Resort Maui at Wailea – This is my pick for the best resort in Maui.
 The large central pool is great for the whole family and is surrounded by first-come, first-serve cabanas and comfortable beach chairs.
 The kids club allows parents to slip away to the full-service spa and salon.

 3. Kapalua Bay

 Kapalua Bay is a ritzy resort area anchored by The Montage Kapalua Bay.
 You won’t find too many Maui tourist attractions here, but you will find peace, tranquility, and calm – and some of the best hotels in Maui.
-This quiet part of the island will allow you to get the rest and relaxation you’ve been dreaming of during your island getaway.
+This quiet part of the island will give you the rest you dream of during your island getaway.

 The bay is located in northwest Maui, and on clear days you can see the nearby island of Molokai just across the horizon.
-Just to the north of Kapalua, you can find Nakalele Blowhole, a popular Maui attraction known for its heart-shaped rock formation.
+To the north of Kapalua, you can find Nakalele Blowhole, a popular Maui attraction known for its heart-shaped rock formation.

 As I mentioned earlier, Kapalua is an awesome option if you’re looking for somewhere to stay in Maui that is quiet and perfect for relaxation.
 It’s a great place if you don’t intend to leave your resort for the majority of your Hawaiian vacation.

 However, if you want to venture to places nearby, some things to do in Kapalua Bay include: